kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 Well, he said that I can't write a title myself, and there is no basis for discussion.
 Then I sent him the determined title, hoping for further discussion.
 However, he still has nothing to say.

 At that time, I felt that the "title" or "topic" may not be the key.
 I thought of him saying in the group, "from this class, the educational administration is going to start the graduation project management system", "all through the system", and "leave traces".
 "Moreover", "qualification for the Washington Accord is in progress", and "advisers strictly control the quality of topics".
 I thought it may not be easy for him to check the professional level and workload of this topic.
-After all, he is not researching cyber security, and there should be no similar topics in the past.
+After all, he is not researching Iots, and there should be no similar topics in the past.
 He has been difficult to conclude, so he has nothing to say.

-I told my master tutor what I thought, and she suggested that I explain it to him in more detail.
+I told the tutor int the group what I thought, and she suggested that I explain it to him in more detail.
 Therefore, I wrote a document that was a bit like an opening report.
 I wrote out the specific tasks to be done, and also initially planned the time allocation for each task.
 I sent it to my adviser and asked him to express his opinions directly if he had any questions.

 Finally, my adviser started to discuss it with me.